Bed Bug Detection Dog Certifications are a yearly test that a K9 and handler go through.

-Scent detection dogs all have to go through some sort of testing to make sure they are able to find what they have been trained to locate.
-Goosey has passed the WDDO randomized double-blind test 2 years in a row as well as the NESDCA blind test.
-(National Entomological Scent Detection Canine Association) Passing these exams lets the public know that under testing conditions that simulate real life she was able to find and alert to the presence of bed bug odor.
-It is important that the K9 teams are tested by 3rd party organizations who have no vested interest in whether you pass or fail.
+Scent detection dogs all have to go through some testing to make sure they can find what they have been trained to locate.
+Both Goosey and Ecko have passed the WDDO randomized, double-blind test three years in a row, as well as the NESDCA blind test.
+(National Entomological Scent Detection Canine Association)

 Anyone can go on the WDDO or NESDCA website and look up certified teams listed by state.

-Before a team can take the WDDO randomized double-blind test they must first pass the odor recognition phase of the test.
-This consists of 8-10 pieces of PVC pipe mounted vertically on a 2×4, with a snuggly fitting cap with holes drilled through.
+Before a team can take the WDDO randomized, double-blind test, they must first pass the odor recognition phase of the trial.
+A national odor recognition test consists of 8-10 pieces of PVC pipe mounted vertically on a 2×4, with a snuggly fitting cap with small holes drilled through the top.

-DOUBLE-BLIND TESTING HELPS INSURE EVERYONE THAT THE K9 TEAMS ARE ON POINT!
+DOUBLE-BLIND TESTING HELPS ENSURE EVERYONE THAT THE K9 TEAMS ARE ON POINT!

-For the randomized WDDO double-blind K9 bed bug scent detection test the handler has 4 rooms to go through and there can be between 1-3 hides (bed bug vials) in each of the rooms.
+For the randomized WDDO double-blind K9 bed bug scent detection test, the handler has four rooms to go through, and there can be between 1-3 hides (bed bug vials) in each of the rooms.
 The dog must alert to all of the hides, with no misses to pass the test.
 “Double-blind” means that neither the handler nor anyone else nearby knows the solution to the scent detection test.
 Nobody on the scene knows how many hides there are or where hides are located.

 The tests are randomized because this is the best way to mimic real-world situations and eliminate the possibility of guessing a pattern.
 Ahead of time, the person setting up the test will spends time rolling dice to determine in which areas to hide the target odors.
 By rolling dice, you will avoid following any kind of pattern which handlers might try to guess, the way a student might try to guess the patterns of answers in a multiple-choice exam.

-So before you make a decision on hiring a K9 team make sure they have some sort of 3rd party testing.
-If you want to hire a bed bug scent detection team that has gone above and beyond, then hire a team that has been tested by a double-blind certification like WDDO.
+So before you decide on hiring a K9 team, make sure they have some sort of 3rd party testing.
+If you live in the New York area and want to hire a bed bug scent detection team that has gone above and beyond, then hire a team that a double-blind certification like WDDO has tested.

-You can follow Goosey on Instagram and read about some of her daily investigations!
+You can follow Goosey, Ecko, and Southy on Instagram and read about some of their daily investigations!